CamIce2002/TheMrNewVegas.github.io/docs/6poti/3-Install.md

 - Run the game at least once to the main menu to generate the required fresh ini's.

 ### 2.)
-Install OpenMW Development Build
+Install OpenMW Build

-- If you haven't yet, download the required OpenMW Build [here](https://github.com/OpenMW/openmw/releases/latest).
+- If you haven't yet, download the required OpenMW Build [here](https://github.com/OpenMW/openmw/releases/download/openmw-51-rc1/OpenMW-0.51.0-RC1-Windows-x64.exe).

 - Run the .exe and follow the steps, **unchecking "Import Bitmap Fonts Setup from Morrowind"** at the Import Settings stage.